iiMuhammadRashed/my_stocks/README.md

 **MyStocks** is a Flutter-based stock tracking application developed as part of a technical assessment.
 The app allows users to search for stocks, track their favorites, view detailed stock information with interactive charts, and set up price alerts with background notifications.

-**Note:** This project was modified from the original requirements - instead of Yahoo Finance API, I integrated **Twelve Data API** for more reliable data access and better documentation.
+**Note:** This project was modified from the original requirements - instead of Yahoo Finance API(Not Working), I integrated **Twelve Data API** for more reliable data access and better documentation.

 ---